Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate: Theoretical Analysis

 \subsection{Statistical model calculations}

-The Hauser–Feshbach formalism provides a statistical description of compound-nucleus reactions, in which the reaction cross section is determined by the competition among the available decay channels, expressed in terms of transmission coefficients.
+The Hauser–Feshbach formalism~\cite{Hauser1952} provides a statistical description of compound-nucleus reactions, in which the reaction cross section is determined by the competition among the available decay channels, expressed in terms of transmission coefficients.
 In a simplified notation, the $(p,\alpha)$ cross section scales as

 where the approximation holds for the energies under study.
 The $T_i$ are the transmissions to the open channels, summed over all final states $j$ in the residual nuclei, $T_i = \sum_j T_{i,j}$.
 The quantity $T_{p0}$ is the transmission in the entrance channel, with the target $^{59}$Cu in its ground state.
 The $\alpha$-particle transmission is well approximated by $T_\alpha \simeq T_{\alpha 0}$, as it is dominated by the transition to the $^{56}$Ni ground state; transitions to excited states are suppressed due to the lower $\alpha$-particle energy required to populate excited states in the doubly magic $^{56}$Ni nucleus.
+Furthermore, $T_p \gg T_\alpha$ results from the higher Coulomb barrier in the $^{59}$Ni + $\alpha$ channel than in the $^{59}$Cu + p channel.

+We use the above simplistic Eq.~(\ref{eq:trans}) in the following discussion because it allows a simple and desciptive interpretation.
+The full calculations in the TALYS code \cite{talys2} include in addition the conservation of spin and parity and a correlation of the incoming and outgoing wave functions by a so-called width fluctuation factor (see e.g.\ \cite{Moldauer_PRC1976}).

 Eq.~(\ref{eq:trans}) indicates that the calculated $(p,\alpha)$ cross section depends on the proton optical model potential (pOMP) through $T_p$ and $T_{p0}$, on the $\alpha$-OMP through $T_{\alpha 0}$, and on the level density model (ld) in $^{59}$Cu through $T_p$.
 For further discussion of the role of the transmissions $T_i$, see Ref.~\cite{Mohr_EPJA2025_aomp}.
 The influence of the pOMP remains minor because variations in the proton transmission affect $T_{p0}$ and $T_p$ in a similar way, resulting in an almost unchanged ratio $T_{p0}/T_p$ in Eq.~(\ref{eq:trans}).
 Consequently, to identify the optimal settings for extrapolating the cross section, one has to focus on the $\alpha$-OMP and the ld.